cmobin/Flix/README.md

 <img src="flix.gif" width=250><br>

 ### Notes
-Had touble recording the app with recordit.
+1. Had touble recording the app with recordit.
 It kept recording my desktop background.
-So used a differt app to create the Gif.
+So used a different app to create the Gif.